 Eco-E Projects prepare students as entrepreneurs who can identify opportunities where market demands overlap environmental solutions.
 Students who complete an Eco-E Project develop a business model, build a prototype concept, and create a go-to-market strategy for a new environmental venture.

 Over the course of a year, students work in teams with one or more faculty advisors who monitor progress, provide technical assistance and expertise, and evaluate the project.
 This hands-on experience prepares Bren graduates to be leaders in solving the environmental problems of the 21st century.
 The Bren School continues to be impressed by the depth of knowledge displayed by our students.
-Please join us for this fascinating day of presentations.
-Register now.
+Thank you for joining us for this fascinating day of presentations.

 Thank you to our 2021 Master's Project Final Presentation Supporters